Greased Lightning

 After three decades of service, Lieutenant Lensch retired from a career in law enforcement.

 Coach Lensch is a National Fastpitch Coaches Association-Endorsed Pitching and Hitting Coach.
-She is currently a Three-Star ⭐⭐⭐ Master Coach with the National Fastpitch Coaches College, and will continue her education toward the final Four-Star ⭐⭐⭐⭐ Master status at the 2024 D1 College Softball World Series in Oklahoma City, eventually completing the process at the NFCA Convention in Dallas.
+She is currently a Three-Star ⭐⭐⭐ Master Coach with the National Fastpitch Coaches College, and will complete her Four-Star ⭐⭐⭐⭐ Master certification at the 2025 D1 College Softball World Series in Oklahoma City.

 Coach Linda is a Certified Speed & Agility Coach through the National Sports Performance Association.